 So you’re planning on converting your garage into another room as an addition to your house?
 All kinds of people are doing so as it’s not only a fun and exciting project, but can add a new splash of character to your home.
 Of course a project like this requires a good deal of preparation.
-Though we can’t turn you into the ultimate handyman, we can help you be ready to tackle the project by making sure you can weigh all of your garage air conditioner options.
+Though we can’t turn you into the ultimate handyman, we can help you prepare to take on the task by making sure you can weigh all of your garage air conditioner options.

 Besides the furniture for the game room or man cave you might be building, you need to make sure that you plan for an air conditioner as one of your highest priorities.
-Without it, your new room figures to be a lot less pleasant to utilize during warmer months.
-There are three options to consider when determining what kind of air conditioner is the best choice for your converted garage.
+Without it, your new room figures to be a lot less pleasant to utilize during summer.
+There are a few options to think about when determining what kind of air conditioner is the best choice for your converted garage.

 - You can connect an existing air duct from your house to the walls of your garage.
-This can happen only if the garage and the home are connected and have an easily accessible duct that can be connected to your garage.
-This is only a job for someone with the proper knowledge, so consult with an expert from Climate Control Service Experts to find out if this is the right option for you.
+This can happen only if the garage and the home are connected and have a conveniently accessible duct that can be connected to your garage.
+This is obviously a job for someone with the proper know-how, so consult with a technician from Climate Control Service Experts to find out if this is the right option for you.

 - Purchase a window air conditioner.
-If connecting an existing duct is not a choice and there isn’t that much space to cool, this could be a a fine choice.
-However, there are some downsides to this choice.
+If connecting an existing duct is not a choice and the space isn’t very large, this could be a a fine choice.
+However, there are a few downsides to this choice.
 It is not the most efficient for evenly distributing air, and is not the most efficient for energy usage.
 If there is not already a window, a window air conditioner will leave a considerable hole in your wall that could look inviting to a determined thief.

-If you’re ready to move forward on your garage conversion project, make sure your air conditioner needs are properly met.
+If you’re ready to press on with your garage conversion project, make sure your air conditioner needs are properly met.
 After all, a new part of your house should feel just as comfortable as every other room.
-Give the experts at Climate Control Service Experts a call at 251-202-7503 or schedule an appointment online today.
+Give the pros at Climate Control a call at 251-202-7503 or schedule an appointment online today.